 Treatment of kidney disease is difficult and not always successful.
-So regardless of the amount consumed, it’s always best to see a vet ASAP.
+So regardless of the amount consumed, it’s always best to see your Vet as soon as possible.

 2. Chocolate (especially dark)

 It’s the theobromine and caffeine in chocolate that’s toxic for dogs.
-The amount is higher in dark and cooking chocolates, less in milk chocolate and white has negligible amounts.
-However as little as 20g of cooking chocolate can cause upset for a 10kg dog, so it really doesn’t take much.
+The amount is highest in dark and cooking chocolates, followed by milk chocolate, whereas white chocolate has negligible amounts.
+Did you know as little as 20g of cooking chocolate can cause upset for a 10kg dog?
+So it really doesn’t take much.

-The signs your dog ate chocolate vary with the amount that is eaten.
-Smaller amounts may just result in tummy upset- vomiting, diarrhoea, tummy pain; whereas larger amounts can cause hyperactivity, tremors, seizures, abnormal heart rhythms and sadly, even death.
+The signs of chocolate toxicity in dogs vary with the amount and type of chocolate that is eaten.
+Smaller amounts may just result in tummy upset, with vomiting, diarrhoea or tummy pain; whereas larger amounts can cause hyperactivity, tremors, seizures, abnormal heart rhythms and sadly, even death.

-So if your dog gets into your Easter stash, you should call a vet straight away.
+So if your dog gets into your Easter chocolate stash, you should call a Vet straight away.

 Keep your eyes peeled

 As always with toxins, prevention is key.
-So when the family’s enjoying hot cross buns and Easter eggs this weekend, make sure your pup stays safely confined in his or her safe spot, and keeps a safe distance at all times.
+So if the family are enjoying hot cross buns or chocolate eggs this weekend, make sure your pup stays safely confined in his or her safe spot, and keeps a safe distance at all times.
 Reward with big cuddles and a treat of their own afterwards.
 (Watch out for those human kids too, who love to share food!)